× Search

 Left-in-left-out - Some intersections are now left-in-left-out.

-Bus lanes and stops - We’re improved bus stops to make journeys better for bus users.
-We’ve added part-time bus lanes in both directions during morning and evening peak hours to improve bus network reliability.
-Off-peak and weekends vehicles can park in the lanes.
-The part-time bus lanes will take effect from mid-2024.
+Bus lanes and stops - We’ve improved bus stops to make journeys better for bus users and added bus lanes to improve bus network reliability.
+Activation of the bus lanes will be considered by Council in early 2025.

 What's changing map